aws-samples/aws-gateway-load-balancer-tunnel-handler/README.md

 AFFIN arguments take a comma separated list of cores or range of cores, e.g. 1-2,4,7-8.
 It is recommended to have the same number of UDP threads as tunnel processor threads, in one-arm operation.
+If unspecified, --udpthreads 2 and --tunthreads 2 will be assumed as a default, based on the number of cores present.

+Logging options:
+  --logging CONFIG         Set the logging configuration, as described below.
 ---------------------------------------------------------------------------------------------------------
 Hook scripts arguments:
 These arguments are provided when gwlbtun calls the hook scripts (the -c <FILE> and/or -r <FILE> command options).